The following is a description of accessibility of Lincoln Center Buildings:

 - The Law School has an elevator, a lift, and ramp.

 - McMahon Residence Hall at Lincoln Center is equipped with elevators to access all floors of the building and the apartments on the second floor are designed to be fully accessible to those with disabilities.

-- The Residence Hall can also be accessed through the Lowenstein Building hallways at street level and plaza level.
+- McMahon and McKeon Residence Halls can also be accessed through the Lowenstein Building hallways at street level and plaza level.

-- Accessible restrooms can be found in Lowenstein on the first floor, second floor and the third floor.
+- Accessible restrooms can be found in Lowenstein on the first floor, second floor, third floor, eighth floor, and twelfth floor.